Through the Contributions and Engagement of Our Community:

 Anza Trail in San Benito County: https://www.nps.gov/juba/learn/historyculture/california-anza-trail-sites.htm#CP_JUMP_767725

 The Anza Trail within this region can be developed for an international audience.
-In 1775-1776, a moving town of 240 people with two births along the way and more than a 1,000 head of cattle forging a trail to settle San Francisco, is a positive demonstration of multicultural cooperation.
-The diaries of this expedition can be developed into narratives that are educational and that begin to tell the story of how California became California.
+In 1775-1776, a moving town of 240 people with two births along the way and more than 1,000 head of cattle forging a trail to settle San Francisco was a positive demonstration of multicultural cooperation.
+The diaries of this expedition can be developed into educational narratives that begin to tell the story of how California became California.
 Because the trail in this part of California is not encumbered by (over)development, the experience of the trail and all the other trails mentioned in this brief can be marketed to the existing tourist population found already on the coastline.

 The initial infrastructure to accommodate bringing tourists inland can be tested using the two parks mentioned in this brief.
 Because of their existing infrastructure of historic buildings and their proximity to the Anza Trail, they can become additional points of destinations that create new overnight itineraries that “spread the wealth” from the coastal destinations of Santa Cruz and Monterey.
-Creating this flow of tourists to new itineraries, using five points (a geometric rhombus with an intersection) that include the cities of King City, Salinas and Tres Pinos / San Juan Bautista could potentially see an increase in economic health for both counties.
+Creating this flow of tourists to new itineraries, using five points (a geometric rhombus with an intersection) that include the cities of King City, Salinas, and Tres Pinos / San Juan Bautista, could potentially increase economic health for both counties.

 Thank you to the City of Salinas Historic Resource Board for hearing our presentation about the Valleys of Anza.